jtphan-asu/prompto/BuildInstructions.md

 Work on mobile layout for navbar.
 Fetch providers and map into buttons.

+setToggleDropdown to true by using previous state and not altering current version of state to avoid unexpected issues

+Finish Mobile Navigation using toggleDropdown

 *** Create Profile.jsx for Navigation bar components ***

 *** Create PromptCard.jsx for Prompt Card components ***